GuillaumeIsabelleX/metazot/README.md

 * New way of selecting in-text citations without relying on post IDs as HTML IDs or classes.
 * The "items" and "collections" parameters in bib and in-text shortcodes are now flexible around extra spaces.
-* Fixed Zotpress In-Text Bibliography non-unique ID issue.
+* Fixed Metazot In-Text Bibliography non-unique ID issue.
 * Fixed parenthesis formatting issue for number-based in-text citations.
 * Number-based in-text citations now have bibliographic details on mouse hover.